ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-3.md

 - Strong K-composition with previous token heads
 - Positive eigenvalues in both QK and OV circuits (indicating copying behavior)
 - Characteristic attention patterns on repeated sequences
+- Rigorous validation using the methodologies developed in [Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %})

 ## Zero and One-Layer Analysis